SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Importance of Aligned Aviation SMS Definitions

 A false understanding of core risk management definitions can throw off your entire aviation safety management system (SMS).
-In a real-world scenario, this may or may not be catastrophic and only result in audit findings that will require attention from the accountable executive, upper-level management, and the entire safety team.
+In a real-world scenario, this may or may not be catastrophic and only result in audit findings.
+That will require attention from the accountable executive, upper-level management, and the entire safety team.
 Otherwise,

 • It could involve nothing more than the knowledge that your risk management practices are exposed to potential non-compliance audit findings; or